RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

     C -->|Visualization| D[User]
 ```

-In practice, however, modern applications often need to handle not just metrics but also
+In practice, however, applications need to handle not just metrics but also
 logs and traces.
-To simplify the _collection_ of different kinds of records, the
+To simplify the _collection_ of different kinds of records, a
-**OpenTelemetry Collector** is commonly used as a central component that can receive,
+**Telemetry Collector** component is used as a central component that can receive,
-process, and export all three types of telemetry data, accepting data in the
+process, and export all three types of telemetry data.
-**OpenTelemetry Protocol (OTLP)** format, which aims to provide a unified way to collect
-and transmit telemetry data across different services and platforms, in a
-**vendor-agnostic manner**.

 A more realistic and complete overview of a modern monitoring setup looks like this: